 enough water to just cover chicken

 4-6 slices fresh ginger

-2. Add just enough water to cover the chicken.
+3. Add just enough water but not completely cover chicken.
 Once the curry starts to boil, turn down heat to simmer.
 Time it takes to cook depends on quantity.
-Add in tomato wedges and cook till chicken is tender.
-Add the potatoes so they have time to absorb the curry flavor before you serve.
+At this time, add in tomato wedges and potatoes so they have time to absorb the curry flavor before you serve.
+Cook till chicken is tender.